AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/beginner-users-overview.md

     <div>
     <a href="delegate-signing.md"><strong>Delegate signing to someone else</strong></a>
     </div>
-    <em>Learn how to delegate the signing of a document to someone else</em>
+    Learn how to delegate the signing of a document to someone else
     <br>
   </td>
 </tr>